 *1: Deer hunting (in the north) and rabbit hunting (in the south), were community activities, involving the whole tribe.

-California, Baja California and Northwest Mexico.
+Native North Americans food: California, Baja California and Northwest Mexico.

-he most important sources of food for the Natives living in California, Baja California and Northwest Mexico, were:
+The most important sources of food for the Natives living in California, Baja California and Northwest Mexico, were:

 The gathering of pine nuts (piñon), acorns, yucca, mesquite ‘beans’ (*1), and agave (*2).
 Cactus was particularly precious in the desert areas: this plant provided fruits (eaten fresh or dried) and seeds (usually dried or roasted).
 The juice obtained from its pulp was used as a drink.

 Hunting.
 In the south of California and in the north of Mexico, large fauna was quite rare.
 The Natives ate small rodents, rabbits, reptiles and even insects.
 In some specific locations of Central California (the Rocky Mountains area), they hunted deers, mountain goats and bears.
-On the coast they hunted sea mammals.
+On the coast, they hunted sea mammals.

 *1: Mesquite beans could be eaten fresh.
 Once dried and minced, they could be boiled.